A Query Profile is a named collection of search request parameters given in the configuration.

 Individual query profile field can be made to take priority by setting

-the overridable attribute to false
+the overridable attribute to false.

 Example:

-References can be nested to provide a deeper structure, producing variables having multiple dots.
-The dotted variables can be overridden directly in the search request (using the dotted name) just as other parameters.
+The dotted variables can be overridden directly in the search request

-Note that the id value of a profile reference can also be set in the request, making it possible to choose not just the top level profile but also any number of specific subprofiles in the request.
-For example, the request can contain
+Note that the id value of a profile reference can also be set in the request,

 to change the reference in the above example to some other subprofile.

-prefix which is required to identify this
+Note the ref: prefix which is required to identify this

 as setting user to a query profile referenced by id rather than setting it to a string.

-will be present when this
+The parameters of MyBaseProfile will be present when this

 profile is used exactly as if they were explicitly written in this profile.

-Multiple inheritance is supported by specifying multiple space-separated profile ids in the inheritance attribute.
-Order matters in this list - if a parameter is set in more than one of the inherited profiles, the first one encountered in the depth first, left to right search order is used.
+Order matters in this list - if a parameter is set in more than one of the inherited profiles,

 Parameters specified in the child query profile will always override the same parameters in an inherited one.